openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-1. Let’s run oft-extr using the input image landsat t1.tif with the point text file training.txt.
+1. Let’s run oft-extr using the input image :code:`landsat_t1.tif` with the point text file training.txt.
 Output: extr.txt with no extra option: oft−extr −o extr . txt txt/training . txt images/landsat t1 . tif You will be asked Now we take a closer look at our result: head extr . txt